lhy19961016/Annotations/Annotations_File/README.md

 Established By Zotero

+The order of the documents in the README matches the order of the documents on the pdf.

 [1]A. Kurakin, I. Goodfellow, and S. Bengio, “Adversarial examples in the physical world,” arXiv:1607.02533 [cs, stat], Feb.
 2017, Accessed: Nov.
 03, 2021.
 [Online].
 Available: http://arxiv.org/abs/1607.02533

 [2]I. J. Goodfellow, J. Shlens, and C. Szegedy, “Explaining and Harnessing Adversarial Examples,” arXiv:1412.6572 [cs, stat], Mar.
 2015, Accessed: Nov.
 03, 2021.
 [Online].
 Available: http://arxiv.org/abs/1412.6572